 These equality objectives support our work to achieve the five ways of working and contribute to our well-being objectives as required by the Well-being of Future Generations Act.

 Projects should be able to demonstrate compatibility with the Plan and its objectives.

 Well-being of Future Generations (Wales) Act 2015.
-More information on the Future Generation Act can be found here.

 The Well-being of Future Generations (Wales) Act is about improving the well-being of Wales.